-1. Strike 3's motion for leave to serve third-party subpoena (Doc.
-7) is granted;

-2. Strike 3 is permitted limited discovery to serve a subpoena to determine the name and address of the Doe defendant to whom the internet service provider assigned the relevant IP address or any other service provider that is later identified in response to this initial subpoena;

-3. Strike 3 must attach a copy of this order to the subpoena, and if the internet service provider qualifies as a "cable operator" as defined in 47 U.S.C. § 522(5), then this order must be considered an appropriate court order under 47 U.S.C. § 551;

-4. Any internet service provider that receives a subpoena pursuant to this order must not assess any charge to Strike 3 in advance of providing the information requested.
+- 1. Strike 3's Motion for Leave to File Third-Party Subpoena (Doc.
+7) is GRANTED IN PART AND DENIED IN PART; - 2.
+Strike 3 is permitted limited discovery to serve a subpoena to determine the name and address of the Doe defendant to whom the internet service provider assigned the relevant IP address or any other service provider that is later identified in response to this initial subpoena; - 3.
+Strike 3 must attach a copy of this Order to the subpoena, and if the internet service provider qualifies as a "cable operator" as defined in 47 U.S.C. § 522(5), then this Order must be considered an appropriate court order under 47 U.S.C. § 551; - 4.
+Any internet service provider that receives a subpoena pursuant to this Order must not assess any charge to Strike 3 in advance of providing the information requested.
 However, an internet service provider may elect to charge a reasonable amount for the costs of production;

-5. Any information disclosed to Strike 3 in response to a subpoena may be used solely for the purposes of protecting and enforcing Strike 3's rights as set forth in its complaint;

-6. Any internet service provider that receives a subpoena pursuant to this order shall provide written notice to the subscriber within twenty-one days of service, informing the subscriber that identifying information has been sought pursuant to a Rule 45 subpoena and that the subscriber has the right to challenge the subpoena in court.
-The internet service provider shall additionally provide a copy of this order with the written notification;

-7. The subscriber shall have fourteen days from the date of the written notification to move to quash or otherwise challenge Strike 3's subpoena.
-The subscriber must serve a copy of his or her motion upon both Strike 3's counsel and the internet service provider;

-8. The internet service provider shall produce the subpoenaed information to Strike 3 no earlier than twenty-one days after written notification has been provided to the subscriber.
-If, however, the subscriber moves to quash or otherwise challenges the subpoena, the internet service provider shall not disclose the subpoenaed information to Strike 3 until the court has resolved the subscriber's challenge;
+- 5. Any information disclosed to Strike 3 in response to a subpoena may be used solely for the purposes of protecting and enforcing Strike 3's rights as set forth in its complaint; - 6.
+Any internet service provider that receives a subpoena pursuant to this Order shall provide written notice to the subscriber within twenty-one (21) days of service, informing the subscriber that identifying information has been sought pursuant to a Rule 45 subpoena and that the subscriber has the right to challenge the subpoena in court.
+The internet service provider shall additionally provide a copy of this Order with the written notification; - 7.
+The subscriber shall have fourteen (14) days from the date of the written notification to move to quash or otherwise challenge Strike 3's subpoena.
+The subscriber must serve a copy of his or her motion upon both Strike 3's counsel and the internet service provider; - 8.
+The internet service provider shall produce the subpoenaed information to Strike 3 no earlier than twenty-one (21) days after written notification has been provided to the subscriber.
+If, however, the subscriber moves to quash or otherwise challenges the subpoena, the internet service provider shall not disclose the subpoenaed information to Strike 3 until the Court has resolved the subscriber's challenge;

-9. Any internet service provider that receives a subpoena pursuant to this order shall preserve all subpoenaed information until either the internet service provider has delivered such information to Strike 3, or the court renders a final determination that excuses the internet service provider's compliance with the subpoena;

-- 10. Strike 3 must also adhere to the following procedures: - i.
-In all written or oral communications with the Doe defendant, Strike 3's attorney(s) must identify themselves as representing Strike 3 and must inform him or her that any statements made may be used against him or her; - ii.
+- 9. Any internet service provider that receives a subpoena pursuant to this Order shall preserve all subpoenaed information until either the internet service provider has delivered such information to Strike 3 or the Court renders a final determination that excuses the internet service provider's compliance with the subpoena; - 10.
+Strike 3 must also adhere to the following procedures: - i.
+In all written or oral communications with the Doe defendant, Strike 3's counsel must identify themselves as representing Strike 3 and must inform him or her that any statements made may be used against him or her; - ii.
 If the Doe defendant contacts Strike 3, Strike 3 must inform the Doe defendant of his or her right to hire legal counsel; - iii.
-At any time, the Doe defendant may inform Strike 3 by phone or written communication that he or she does not want to communicate further with Strike 3 until service is perfected;

-11. Strike 3 must notify the Doe defendant, or, if represented, his or her counsel, in writing of Strike 3's intent to name and serve the Doe defendant at least fourteen days before seeking issuance of a summons.
+At any time, the Doe defendant may inform Strike 3 by phone or written communication that he or she does not want to communicate further with Strike 3 until service is perfected; - 11.
+Strike 3 must notify the Doe defendant, or, if represented, his or her counsel, in writing of Strike 3's intent to name and serve the Doe defendant at least fourteen (14) days before seeking issuance of a summons.